panda-luminosity-detector-group/LuminosityFit/docs/Troubleshooting.md

 ## Resultant Files

 Remember the two subdirectories for dpm data and res/acc test data.
-Refer to [DataLocations.md] if needed.
+Refer to the [Datalocations documentation](DataLocations.md) if needed.

 If the fit software seemed to work and the `bunches_10/binning_300/merge_data` paths in the DPM subdirectory have been created, look inside the `merge_data` folder.